 Many professional groups and organizations offer location-based search tools to help you find psychologists, psychiatrists, social workers, and counselors in your area.
 We’ve listed a few below.

-- Substance Abuse and Mental Health Services Administration treatment center locator
+- Substance Abuse and Mental Health Services Administration Behavioral Health Treatment Services Locator

 - National Eating Disorders Association treatment provider map

-- Association for the Advancement of Cognitive and Behavioral Therapies therapist locator
+- Association for the Advancement of Cognitive and Behavioral Therapies Find a CBT Therapist locator

-Many people have found that calling or texting a helpline is helpful for working through hard feelings in the moment and can serve as an important first step in finding long-term support.
-Calls are generally handled by counselors and advocates who are trained to offer crisis intervention, as well as offer suggestions for connecting with local resources.
+Many people have found that calling or texting a free helpline is conducive to working through hard feelings in the moment, and it can serve as an important first step in finding long-term support.
+Calls are generally handled by counselors or volunteers who are trained to offer suggestions and assistance for connecting with local resources.

-This 24-hour hotline serves people experiencing relationship abuse, as well as people seeking to end their own abusive behavior.
-Trained advocates offer safety planning, emotional support, and resources for treatment providers and shelters across the U.S.
+This 24/7 hotline serves people experiencing relationship abuse, as well as people seeking to end their own abusive behavior.
+Trained advocates offer safety planning, emotional support, and resources for treatment providers and shelters across the United States.